darkhorse0311/DarkHorse0311/README.md

 <!-- Add Your Name and Intro Here -->
 # Hello! 👋

-I'm a **Senior .NET Expert** with 7 years of strong experience in web & desktop application development.
+I'm a **Senior Full Stack .NET Engineer** with 7 years of strong experience in web & desktop application development.

 <!-- Professional Info -->
 <!-- I'm a **Life Long Learner** and like to learn something new everyday.
 I'm currently working as a **Full Stack Developer**. -->